-- Proof of being an entity qualified to purchase Conservation Helium at this Sale as defined in part 1.05 above.
-Documents such as invoices for sale or purchase of helium, Helium Storage Contracts, or other relevant documents may be submitted as proof of qualification.
+- Proof of being an entity qualified to purchase conservation helium at this sale as defined in part 1.05 above.
+Documents such as invoices for sale or purchase of helium, helium storage Start Printed Page 68154contracts, or other relevant documents may be submitted as proof of qualification.

 1.08 Where Do I Send My Request for Purchase?

-Conservation Helium will not be transferred to the purchaser's storage account until payment is received for that portion.
+Conservation helium will not be transferred to the purchaser's storage account until payment is received for that portion.
 Successful purchasers may, at their option, accelerate the purchase schedule.
-Due to the transition of this annual sale from January to October, the successful purchaser may defer the first quarterly purchase from October 2003 to January 2004 upon written request in their request for purchase documents.

 1.10 To Whom Do I Make Payments for Awarded Conservation Helium Volumes?

-Make checks payable to the Bureau of Land Management at the address listed in part 1.08 in this Notice.
+Make checks payable to the Bureau of Land Management at the address listed in part 1.08 of this notice.

-1.11 What Are the Penalties for Not Paying for the Conservation Helium in a Timely Manner?
+1.11 Are There Any Penalties for Not Paying for the Conservation Helium in a Timely Manner?

-If a payment is not received by the due date and after a written late notice by the BLM, the purchaser will forfeit the remainder of its allotment unless the purchaser can show that payment was late through no fault of its own.
+If a payment is not received by the due date, the purchaser will forfeit the remainder of its allotment unless the purchaser can show that payment was late through no fault of its own.
 However, penalty interest will be accessed in accordance with the Debt Collection Act of 1982, 31 U.S.C.
 951-953.

 1.12 How Will I Know if I Have Been Successful in My Purchase Request?

-Successful purchasers will be notified in writing by BLM no later than 2 weeks after the close of this Notice with the awarded volumes and payment schedule.
+Successful purchasers will be notified in writing by BLM no later than January 31, 2003, with the awarded volumes and payment schedule.

 2.01 What Is the Allocated Sale?

-Only those who meet the definition of Crude Helium Refiners as defined in part 1.02 in this Notice.
+Only those who meet the definition of crude helium refiners as defined in part 1.01 of this notice.

 2.04 How Will the Conservation Helium Be Apportioned Among the Refiners?

-The apportionment to each Crude Helium Refiner will be based on its percentage share (rounded to the nearest 1/10th of 1 percent) of the total refining capacity as of October 1, 2000, connected to the BLM crude helium pipeline.
+The apportionment to each crude helium refiner will be based on its percentage share of the total refining capacity as of October 1, 2000, connected to the BLM crude helium pipeline.

 - If one or more refiners request less than their allocated share, any other refiner(s) that requested more than their share will be allowed to purchase the excess volume based on proportionate shares of remaining refining capacities.

-Any excess volume not sold to the Crude Helium Refiners will be added to the Non-Allocated Sale volume.
-Start Printed Page 56309
+Any excess volume not sold to the crude helium refiners will be added to the non-allocated Sale volume.

 2.07 Do You Have a Hypothetical Example of How an Allocated Sale Would Be Conducted?

-After the initial allocation, Refiner B has received all requested.
+After the initial allocation, refiner B has received all requested.
 However, 265 MMcf is deemed excess of the total in the first iteration of the Allocated Sale and reallocated to the two remaining refiners based on the refining capacity between them.
-With the reallocation, Refiner A gets all requested, but Refiner C is still short by 73 MMcf.
-Additionally, 3 MMcf remains unallocated and without any other Refiners is awarded to Refiner C, who now has a remaining request of 70 MMcf that is posted into the Non-Allocated Sale.
-All percentages used in the calculation will be rounded to the nearest 1/10th of 1 percent.
-All volumes calculated will be rounded to the nearest 1 Mcf.
+With the reallocation, refiner A gets all requested, but refiner C is still short by 73 MMcf.
+Additionally, 3 MMcf remains unallocated and without any other refiners is awarded to refiner C, who now has a remaining request of 70 MMcf that is posted into the non-allocated sale.

 3.01 What Is the Non-Allocated Sale?